 If dietary modifications are required based on a child's medical need, the Dream Center Academy will modify or supplement the diet on a case-by-case basis in consultation with the parents and the child's health care provider.
-Food from home is discouraged but if it must be brought the food must be stored in a container to maintain its temperature and given to the cook or the Head of School or Principal.
 Any meals brought by the parents must meet all the nutritional requirements for the intended meal and any leftovers will be discarded every day.
 For any questions concerning meals brought from home please contact the Kitchen Manager.
 In addition, food will only be given at your child's scheduled mealtimes.
 Children with special dietary needs will need an Allergy Action Plan completed by the physician on file.